 The dosage of Desmopressin is standard regardless of the size or age of the child.
-The dose required is dependent on the response.
-If a child is dry on 120mcg the dose does not need to be increased.
-If they are wet two or more nights a week the dose may be increased to 240mcg, which is the normal maximum dose.
+The dose required depends on the response.
+If a child is dry on 200mcg tablet, 120mcg melt or 180mcg liquid the dose does not need to be increased.
+If the child is wet two or more nights a week on one of these the dose can be doubled.
+The normal maximum dose is 400mcg for the tablets (two tablets), 240mcg for the melt (one or two melts depending on the strength prescribed and/or dispensed) and 360mcg for the liquid (1ml).

 Using more than the recommended maximum dose increases the risk of hyponatremia, as the child may still have some of the active ingredient in their body the following morning.
-If the child continues to have partial or no response on the maximum dose alternative or combination treatment should be considered.
+If the child continues to have partial or no response on the maximum dose an alternative formulation, different treatment or combination treatment should be considered.